-Use the SDI Molex Connector to easily connect an SDI device with the SDI bus.
+Use the SDI Molex Connector to easily connect an SDI device to the SDI bus without needing to disconnect wires connected to the SDI terminals.
 Possible applications include:

 - Connecting a DX4010i to program the control panel with Remote Programming Software (RPS) at the premises - Connecting a keypad to test the control panel.